peerlibrary/peerlibrary/README.md

 the same publications from [arXiv](http://arxiv.org/).
 It will fetch metadata, cache a few PDFs and process them.
 Publications will be searchable at your [http://localhost:3000/](http://localhost:3000/).

+### #HackFSM publications ###

+To load and use [HackFSM](http://digitalhumanities.berkeley.edu/hackfsm/) publications, open _Admin dashboard_
+([http://localhost:3000/admin](http://localhost:3000/admin)) and click on _Sync FSM metadata_ button first
+and after it loads all the metadata, click _Sync FSM cache_ button to load all the TEI documents.
+After the caching finishes you will be able to search and open all FSM publications in PeerLibrary.
+Now you can highlight and annotate publications with others in real-time.

 ### Troubleshooting ###

 Sometimes when installing dependencies, Meteor will throw the following error: